A sinful and decadent Chocolate Caramel Cheesecake Cake covered in chocolate caramel ganache will make your chocolate-loving sweet tooth sing.

 - 1/2 cup milk

 Chocolate Caramel Ganache

 - 12 ounces (2 1/2 cups) chopped semisweet or bittersweet chocolate

 - 1/2 cup caramel (homemade or store bought)

 - 1 cup heavy whipping cream

-- Preheat oven to 350F.
+- For the cheesecake: Preheat oven to 350F.
 Lightly grease a 9-inch springform pan.